 The Trust's Declarations of Interest Policy requires all staff to declare relevant interests which are recorded on a central register of interest.
-Additionally, all "Decision Making" staff (which includes all staff Band 8C and above and those with substantial budgetary responsibility) are required to make an annual declaration of interests, which are published on the Trust website.
+Additionally, all "Decision Making" staff (which includes Directors, all staff at band 8D and above and those with substantial budgetary responsibility) are required to make an annual declaration of interests, which are published on the Trust website.